SOlaCoder005/coca-women-wellness/README.md

     - [DesignCourse](https://www.youtube.com/watch?v=qTGbWfEEnKI&list=PLH7H7OKKWG3T0SAJxSVBxr-Qz-219iWeH&index=12): Code exampled in this turorial was referenced and adapted to suit this site's structure.

-    -[Kevin Powell](https://www.youtube.com/watch?v=6yAAV-uP0po&t=29s): Code exampled how to use "object-fit:_;" CSS function.
+    -[Kevin Powell](https://www.youtube.com/watch?v=6yAAV-uP0po&t=29s): Code exampled how to use "object-fit:_;" CSS property.
 This method was applied to the images on the left hand page of each webiste page.

 #### **8.2.1 Language and Scripts**